ABUNAYEM7/ABUNAYEM7/README.md

 Hi, I'm a Junior Frontend Developer with a passion for crafting beautiful, responsive, and user-friendly web applications.
 I specialize in HTML, CSS, JavaScript, and React, and I’m continuously learning new technologies to enhance my skill set

-Skills:  HTML / CSS/ JS /Nodejs / REACT / Mongodb
+Skills:  HTML / CSS/ JS /Nodejs / REACT

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently Learning  Mongodb.